-In the Console you can see when the error occurred; in our case it looks like this was just never added in the first place.
+In the Console you can see when the error occurred; in our case, it looks like this was just never added in the first place.

 A robots.txt isn’t necessarily an urgent issue, but it’s good practice to have one.
-When we’ve created a robots.txt we’ll make sure to come back to the console and test it to make sure we aren’t accidentally blocking URLs we want indexed.
+When we’ve created a robots.txt we’ll make sure to come back to the console and test it to make sure we aren’t accidentally blocking URLs we want to be indexed.

 Note: we saw that ladder.io/robots.txt actually resolved to a blank page, even though that page didn’t really exist.
-Actually any page that doesn’t exist, still resolves to a blank page.
+Actually, any page that doesn’t exist still resolves to a blank page.

 This is a big problem from an SEO point of view, not to mention the poor user experience.
 We should make sure that a request for any page that doesn’t exist, redirects to the homepage.